NorbertoVasconcelos/challenge-iOS/README.md

-# ELSA Challenge doe Senior IOS Deveropers
+# ELSA Challenge for iOS Developers

 This is Elsa’s Coding Exercise.
 It allows Elsa to assess candidates’ ability to develop a simple app with quality code.
 Since it’s just a coding exercise, we value code quality above UI/UX.
 The UI needs to be functional, it does not need to be fancy.